 Students will analyse two films, including how they are made by professional filmmakers.
-They will also plan, shoot and edit two short films, learning how to use video production equipment (DSLR cameras, LED lights, audio recorders/microphones) and video editing software (Premiere Pro, After Effects and/or Sony Vegas).
+They will also plan, shoot, and edit two short films, learning how to use video production equipment (DSLR cameras.
+LED lights, audio recorders/microphones) and video editing software (Adobe Premiere Pro).
 Finally, students will study key areas of the global media industry, as well as how the mass media shapes the world around us, by looking at a range of media forms (video games, films, television, social media, online/digital media, print and photography).